 How To Do It: Tell him to own up, be honest and admit he did something wrong.

-If you want your teen to be independent, help him become more responsible and win the trust of people.
+If you want your teen to be independent, help them become more responsible and win the trust of people.

 - Teach your teen that to be independent, it is important first to gain the trust of his peers and adults.
 To do so, your teen needs to act more responsibly.

-- Once people see that they can trust your teen, they will give him a responsibility to handle independently.
+- Once people see that they can trust your teen, they will give them responsibilities to handle independently.

-How To Do It: Ask your teen to follow your rules, always keep you informed about where he is and make it a habit to listen to his elders.
+How To Do It: Ask your teen to follow your rules, always keep you informed about where he is and make it a habit to listen to their elders.

-If your teen wants to be independent, there are many or most things he will have to do on his own.
+If your teen wants to be independent, there are many or most things they will have to do on their own to become self-sustained.

 - Tell him he is old enough to take care of certain basic things.
 Let him help you where he can and do things on his own.